How to use call tracking software for advanced keyword research

 Google Ads (previously known as Google Adwords) is the biggest and the most popular PPC (Pay Per Click) advertising platform.
 In essence, businesses pay Google to target users based on many inputs (country, age, device type) and their desired keywords.
 Google then shows these ads to the selected audiences and promotes businesses’ products or services.

 Linking call tracking software with Google Ads is a great decision that can be worthwhile in many ways.
 First off, it helps measure the quality of Google Ads campaigns and enables businesses to make calculated decisions about their advertisement and sales strategy.
 It also gives strong and accurate data to conduct advanced keyword research and pinpoint the essential keywords that drive campaigns.

 Here is how call tracking paired with Google Ads roughly works.

-When a prospect searches Google and clicks on your ad, they will get to your landing page that will show them a specific phone number.
+When a prospect searches Google and clicks on your ad, they will get to your landing page that will show them a specific phone number or your custom phone number.
 That number is created with the help of DNI and is tied to the call tracking software you use.
 When that prospect decides to make a call, they will click this number and will automatically get transferred to your real business number.

 Now, when the call starts, call tracking software will start capturing some of this information: